CambridgeSemiticsLab/nena_corpus/docs/nena_format.md

 * `dialect` - a [valid dialect code](#Metadata-Block) for this text
 * `title` - a unique title for this text
 * `encoding` - either `UTF8` or `ASCII` (one-to-one transcription)
+* `informant` - the primary speaker in the text

-Other valuable features include data about the informant, interviewer, place, or transcriber.
+Other valuable features include data about the interviewer, place, or transcriber.

 ## Text Block